 Keep in mind, Nawaz is a Muslim who is a staunch opponent of Islamic extremism and spends his time championing human rights and secularism for all.
 The fact that doing so in 2016’s London from within the Muslim community carries such risks demonstrates that the problem is worse than most care to understand.

-Mo Shafiq is a former member of the Liberal Democrats who runs ‘The Ramadan Foundation’ in the UK.
+Mo Shafiq is a former member of the Liberal Democrat party and also runs ‘The Ramadhan Foundation’ in the UK.
 From what I can gather the latter role consists of little more than having a website and calling yourself a ‘foundation’.

 2. Media outlets are failing to adequately research or question those they deem qualified represent a community.